|

 the itineraries?

-always designed the itineraries as to how I would want to
+always designed the itineraries as to how we would want to

-do it again myself.
-After having spent over 30 years travelling,
+do it again ourselves.
+After having spent over 40 years travelling

-I feel I know exactly what there is to see and how long
+we feel we know exactly what there is to see and how long

 to spend in each place.
 It was then simply a matter of tying